 What are IBC Solar Cells?

-IBC solar cells are a type of photovoltaic cell that are designed to be more efficient than traditional solar cells.
+N-type IBC solar panels are a type of photovoltaic cell that is designed to be more efficient than traditional solar cells.
 Unlike traditional cells, IBC cells have their electrical contacts on the back of the cell, instead of the front.
 This design allows for more of the surface area of the cell to be used for the absorption of light, which results in a higher efficiency rate.

 How do IBC Solar Cells Work?